kaist-avelab/K-Lane/readme.md

 ![image](./docs/imgs/download_manual.png)

 ---
-## The development kits (training, evaluation code, annotation and visualization tools) are published soon! (until the end of April)
+## The development kits (training, evaluation code, annotation and visualization tools) are published soon via this repository! (until the end of April)

 ## Requirements
 <!-- <strong>The development kits (training, evaluation code, annotation and visualization tools) are published soon! (in a week)</strong> -->